Travel guide

 Do I need to book restaurants in advance?

 For popular restaurants, yes—especially on weekends.
-Many places accept walk-ins.
-Street food and markets don't require reservations.
+The city's food scene is exceptional, so mix reservations with spontaneous market and street food recommendations.
 This keeps the pace relaxed and leaves room for breaks.

 Build this trip in Kruno